-Surface Transportation Project Delivery Program; Alaska Department of Transportation Third Audit Report
+Surface Transportation Project Delivery Program; Alaska Department of Transportation and Public Facilities Third Audit Report

 AGENCY: Federal Highway Administration (FHWA), U.S. Department of Transportation (DOT).
-ACTION: Notice; Request for comment.
+ACTION: Notice.

-SUMMARY: The Moving Ahead for Progress in the 21st Century Act (MAP- 21) established the Surface Transportation Project Delivery Program that allows a State to assume FHWA's environmental responsibilities for environmental review, consultation, and compliance under the National Environmental Policy Act (NEPA) for Federal highway projects.
+SUMMARY: The Moving Ahead for Progress in the 21st Century Act (MAP- 21) established the Surface Transportation Project Delivery Program that allows a State to assume FHWA's environmental responsibilities for environmental review, consultation, and compliance under the National Environmental Policy Act (NEPA) and related environmental authorities for Federal highway projects.
 When a State assumes these Federal responsibilities, the State becomes solely responsible and liable for carrying out the responsibilities it has assumed, in lieu of FHWA.
-This program mandates annual audits during each of the first 4 years of State participation to ensure compliance with program requirements.
-This notice announces and solicits comments on the third audit report for the Alaska Department of Transportation and Public Facilities (DOT&PF).
+This program mandates annual audits during each of the first four years of State participation to ensure compliance with program requirements.
+This notice announces the availability of the third audit report for the Alaska Department of Transportation and Public Facilities (DOT&PF).